Affordable Housing for Seniors in Jeopardy Again - Can Fullerton Learn from Other Cities?

 Moratorium:

 Fullerton City Council could follow Yucca Valley’s example in listening to and acting on the needs of its community.
-It should be noted that John Saunders and affiliates are generous donors to the campaigns of Anaheim and Fullerton’s council members (except for Dr. Ahmad Zahra and Dr. Shana Charles).
-Because the park straddles both cities, both councils regulate and permit changes at the park.
+It should be noted that John Saunders and affiliates are generous donors to the campaigns of both Fullerton and Anaheim’s council members.
+Because the park straddles both cities – both councils are involved in regulating and permitting changes at the park.
 The only council members not accepting campaign contributions from Saunders or his affiliates are Councilmembers Ahmad Zahra and Shana Charles in Fullerton and Jose Moreno in Anaheim (Moreno no longer sits on the Anaheim council).

 Senior Mobilehome Park Overlay District Ordinance: